weidious/azkaban/docs/eventTrigger.rst

 *****
-Event Based Trigger Example With Azkaban UI
+Event Based Trigger Example with Azkaban UI
 *****
 All scheduled data trigger will show up Azkaban Flow Trigger section.
 Also, project admins are able to pause and resume a scheduled trigger for undesirable situation.